Puntalytics/Puntalytics.github.io/fantasy.md

-border between the top two tiers; Brett Kern exemplifies the Ol’ Reliable moniker; Johnny Hekker has extreme boom potential, but lacked consistency down the stretch (not to mention he might get you a few points here and there off of fakes); and Matt Haack squeeks in due to his pin-deep prowess.*
+border between the top two tiers; Brett Kern exemplifies the Ol’ Reliable moniker; Johnny Hekker has extreme boom potential, but lacked consistency down the stretch (not to mention he might get you a few points here and there off of fakes); and Matt Haack squeaks in due to his pin-deep prowess.*

 &nbsp;&nbsp;&nbsp;&nbsp;Logan Cooke (P3 - 2020: 7.07PPG)